 “Wait a second, I’m not–“

 The call bell startles us both, sounding too loud.
-After all, we are standing close.
+We are standing close.
 It’s not supposed to be used to call people who are already there.

-Ainhoa has gone pale, and is staring at the call bell as if it had threatened her.
+Ainhoa has gone pale, and is gawking at the call bell as if it had threatened her.
 She witnesses the bell ringing again.

 “How is…?”
 Ainhoa begins, stupefied.
 “That doesn’t look automated.”

 “It’s not, no. You need to push it down to make it ring.
 A piece of cake for a poltergeist master.”

 As if I had asked Kat to, she rings the damn thing again.
 Ainhoa shakes her head and sighs, but her hands are trembling.